precisely/gene-panel-curation/genes/GRIK3_new.md

 # What are some common variants of GRIK3?

 A variant is a change at a specific point in the gene from the expected nucleotide sequence to another, resulting in incorrect protein function.
-There are three common variants in GRIK3: [T928G](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=6691840)[(Ser310Ala)](https://www.ncbi.nlm.nih.gov/pubmed/11986986), [C36983994T](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=3913434), and [A7783504C](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=270838).
+There are two common variants in GRIK3: [T928G](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=6691840)[(Ser310Ala)](https://www.ncbi.nlm.nih.gov/pubmed/11986986) and [C36983994T](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_ref.cgi?rs=3913434).

 <# T928G #>